 If you are not sure if the event you want to hold is a bingo, contact our office at (517) 335-5780 and we can answer your questions.

-Large Bingo License - Also known as a weekly or annual bingo license, this license allows an organization to play bingo on the same day and time at the same location each week.
+The Large Bingo license, also known as a weekly or annual bingo license, allows a qualified organization to play bingo on the same day and time at the same location each week.
 This license must be renewed annually; the license year is from March 1 through the last day of February.
 An organization can have an unlimited number of large bingo licenses.
-The license fee is $150.
+Send license fee of $150 along with completed application.

-Special Bingo License - This license allows an organization to play bingo for up to 7 consecutive days.
+The Special Bingo license allows an organization to play bingo for up to 7 consecutive days.
 An organization can receive up to 4 special bingo licenses per calendar year.
-The license fee is $25.
+Send license fee of $25 along with completed application.

 If you have questions, need additional training, or would like more suggestions on how to change your game program using the results from your analysis, please contact your inspector.